hashicorp/terraform-provider-azurerm/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Fixes #0000

 ## Change Log
-Below please provide what should go into the changelog (if anything) conforning to the [Changelog Format documentated here](https://github.com/hashicorp/terraform-provider-azurerm/blob/main/contributing/topics/maintainer-changelog.md).
+Below please provide what should go into the changelog (if anything) conforming to the [Changelog Format documented here](https://github.com/hashicorp/terraform-provider-azurerm/blob/main/contributing/topics/maintainer-changelog.md).

 <!-- Replace the changelog example below with your entry.
 One resource per line. -->